linode/apl-core/docs/migrating-values.md

     type: object
     bla:
       type: object
+      anotherProp:
+        type: string
       someProp:
         type: string
 ```

-developer modifies `values-schema.yaml`.
-In order for automation to take place, developer has to modify `values-changes.yaml`.
+Now a developer modifies `values-schema.yaml` to remove `someProp`.
+In order for automation to take place, the developer has to modify `values-changes.yaml`.

 ex post `values-schema.yaml`: